cau-riken/zaviewer/README.md

 ### 4. Editing region delineation within ZAViewer <a id="dev-regionedit"></a>

-ZAViewer alows to edit the region delineations displayed on top of the slice images.
+ZAViewer allows to edit the region delineations displayed on top of the slice images.
 In order to save edited regions as SVG files, a minimal backend component needs to be used, thus it is necessary to create a new Docker image based on the ZAViewer Docker image used so far.
 As before local data will be displayed, but this time the displayed/edited region SVG will be located in a different directory.

 1. Create the extended Docker image allowing to save region editing: